 Establishment of an Endowment

 The University Libraries seeks partners to support student learning through the establishment of book, electronic resources, journal or media endowments.
 Do you have a passion for a specific program?
 Would you like to see additional resources acquired to support the program?
-If so, the Dean of University Libraries would enjoy discussing your passion and how we can partner with you!
+If so, we would enjoy discussing your passion and how we can partner with you!

 How to Give